hollyteds/astro-simple-art-direction/component-Picture.md

 # **Picture**

-This Astro component dynamically generates ```<picture/>``` elements for displaying images.
-Without any extra class name or style output, this component supports multiple image formats and media queries for responsive image display.
+This Astro component generates a ```<picture/>``` element for displaying images.
+It does not output extra class names or styles and supports multiple image formats and media queries for responsive image display.

 ## **Usage**